natcap/invest.users-guide/source/crop_production.rst

 + What are the impacts of crop intensification on ecosystem services?
 If less land is used to produce equal amounts of food by increasing intensification, is the net result on ecosystem services production positive or negative?

-+ How can we evaluate different strategies for meeting increasing food demand while minimizing impact on ecosystem services?
++ How can we evaluate different strategies for meeting increasing food demand while minimizing the impact on ecosystem services?

 .. primerend